"

 Crafting a Message for HR Professionals:

 • Focus on Collaboration and Practical Application: Focus on providing actionable insights with concrete recommendations for HR initiatives.
-Partner with HR to brainstorm solutions based on your findings PLUS their deep talent expertise.
+Partner with HR to brainstorm solutions based on your findings and incorporate their deep talent expertise.

-• Go Deeper and Draw Connections: Because supporting people is their job, HR professionals typically appreciate more depth in their explanations compared to business leaders or employees.
-When sharing, frame your findings as a way to support HR decision-making and be sure to include details on methodology and data sources alongside your key findings.
+• Go Deeper and Draw Connections: Because supporting people is their job, HR professionals typically appreciate more details and depth from your explanations compared to business leaders or employees.
+When sharing, frame your findings as a way to support HR decision-making and be sure to include details on your methodology and data sources alongside your key findings.
 You may also want to include relevant HR metrics and industry benchmarks to provide context and spark discussions about best practices.

 General Tips for Crafting Your Message:

-• Actionable Insights, Not Problems: Don’t just present problems; propose solutions.
-If the only analyses you have to share present a problem without a solution (e.g., “Employee productivity has dropped 32%”), then it is most likely that you have not done enough analysis work and are probably not ready to share a message broadly.
-Your sharing at this point should be with trusted colleagues, your manager, or others who can help you work toward identifying possible explanations, recommendations, or specific actions based on your findings.
-Once you can outline these, ideally while indicating the potential impact of any recommendations or actions, then you will be better equipped to craft a message that will lead to action.
+• Share Actionable Insights, Not Problems: Don’t just present problems; propose solutions.
+If the only analyses you have to share present a problem without a solution (e.g., “Employee productivity has dropped 32%”), then you likely have not done enough analysis and are not ready to share a message broadly.
+Sharing at this point should be with trusted colleagues, your manager, or others who can help you work toward identifying possible explanations, recommendations, or specific actions based on your findings.
+Once you have these identified, you’ll be better equipped to craft a message that will lead to action.

-• Findings, Not Your Work: Avoid overwhelming your audience with complex methodologies.
+• Share Findings, Not Your Work: Avoid overwhelming your audience with complex methodologies.
 Present clear, concise takeaways, using visuals where appropriate to explain relationships.
-A common mistake is for those in people analytics to share all of their analyses, or the detailed methods they used to reach their conclusions.
-While you should be prepared to answer any questions about your process, don’t share all the steps you took to get to your results, focus on presenting the most impactful insights and clear next steps.
+A common mistake in people analytics is to share all of the analyses completed to reach a finding or to give too much detail regarding the methods used to reach the conclusions.
+While you should give some of this information, you do not need to present it all.
+That will give you more time and opportunity to focus on presenting the most impactful insights and move toward action.
 The focus should be on the data-informed insights and how those findings can lead to change.
+Just make sure you are prepared to answer any questions about the details if someone is interested – an appendix or notes you can email someone later if they desire them are nice ways to make the details available if needed without them getting in the way.

 Tips for Choosing the Right Channel.

-Once you have settled on the right message that you want your audience to hear, you need to figure out the best mechanism to get the message to them.
+Once you have settled on the right message for your audience, you need a way to get it to them.
 The right communication channel can increase the likelihood that your insights are heard, remembered, and acted on.
-But sometimes it’s hard to know if you should be sending your findings out via email, in a meeting, or preparing a written report.
-Sometimes you will be asked for your insights to be packaged in a certain way, in which case the decision is easy because it has been made for you.
-If you get invited to present your findings at a meeting, then that’s where you should be.
-If you get asked a question via email and it’s clear they are expecting you to hit the “reply” button, well then you know the best way to proceed.
-I find it is usually best to meet people where they are and communicate with them in the channels they are most comfortable in since they will be most receptive to you.
+If you aren’t explicitly asked to share your insights in a certain way like at a meeting or in a report, it can be hard to know when it’s best to send your findings via email, in a meeting, in a prepared a written report, or some other way.
+If you do know your audience well and you know their preferred communication method, I recommend going with that as your first option.
+I find it is usually best to meet people where they are and communicate with them in the channels they are comfortable in – this will make them more likely to be receptive to you.
 But for those times when you haven’t been given a clear method and it’s up to you to decide how best to share your findings, here are some general guidelines that may help.

 • When Communicating with Business Leaders: Opt for executive summaries, bite-sized emails with key findings attached, or impactful presentations with key findings provided at the very beginning of the presentation, and write the key takeaways as the title of each presentation slide.

-When deciding between the multiple channel options best for your different stakeholders, consider the complexity of your message.
-Simple findings not likely to be misunderstood or lead to concerns can be easily and efficiently shared asynchronously in emails, infographics, or internal communication posts.
-For things with complicated findings, sensitive data, or resulting actions that impact people it’s usually best to choose a method providing more detailed information such as reports, interactive dashboards.
-You may also need to consider methods that allow interaction with your audience so you can answer questions or solicit feedback, such as a well-structured presentations or meetings.
+When deciding between the many options, consider the complexity of your message.
+Simple findings that aren’t on sensitive topics or at risk of being misunderstood can be easily and efficiently shared asynchronously in emails, infographics, or communication posts.
+For complicated findings, sensitive data, or resulting actions that impact people, it’s usually best to choose a method providing more detailed information such as reports or interactive dashboards.
+You may also need to consider methods that allow interaction with your audience so you can answer questions or solicit feedback, such as well-structured presentations or meetings.

-You should also consider your goals.
-If your goal is for others to independently engage with your insights, opt for emails, dashboards, or reports.
+When selecting, you should also consider your goals.
+If you hope others will independently engage with your insights, opt for emails, dashboards, or reports.
 If you hope to spark dialogue and gather feedback, opt for presentations, workshops, or meetings.
 If your goal is collaborative action, opt for meetings and workshops.

 Finally, keep in mind that every culture and situation is unique.
-While my hope is to give you some general guidelines for the types of communication methods that might work best to showcase your great people analytics work, you’ll always have specific considerations to take into account.
-Such as how urgently the message needs to be shared, the culture and environment in which you are sharing your message, and the preferences of those you are working with.
-You may even find that your skills are stronger using one method than another, making it a better choice for you personally.
+While I hope these general tips can help you share your message in a way that best showcases your awesome work, you’ll have to modify them or make different choices based on your unique situation.
+Consider things like how urgently the message needs to be shared, the culture and environment in which you share your message, and the preferences of those you are working with.
+You also should consider your own skills, if you are stronger at communicating through one method than another, it might be a better choice for you sometimes.

 License